PhoenixFire6934/SC-tool/README.md

     Supported signatures: LZMA, SC
     - How do you know what signature to use?
 Well it's simple: when you compress .sc files use SC signature and when you compress .csv use LZMA signature.

+## To do
+- support for SCLZ signature
+- support for SIG signature

 ## Author